BaconBoyGit/nostos/README.md

 > What is "Project Nostos"?
 What are the key components, and what do I need to do before running the project?
 All of these questions are covered in this section.

 ### Overview
+Project Nostos is a prototype permitting application.
+It makes use of react.js and some redux practices for front-end functionality.
+On the back-end, it makes use of node.js.
+For storage, it utilizes a package in the back-end called Sequelize, which can connect to many database types, but is configured in this case to access a MYSQL database.

 ### Structure